drorlab/gvp-pytorch/README.md

 We provide classes in three modules:
 * `gvp`: core GVP modules and GVP-GNN layers
-* `gvp.data`: data pipeline functionality for both general use and protein design
+* `gvp.data`: data pipelines for both general use and protein design
-* `gvp.models`: implementations of MQA and CPD models as described in the paper
+* `gvp.models`: implementations of MQA and CPD models
+* `gvp.atom3d`: models and data pipelines for ATOM3D

 The core modules in `gvp` are meant to be as general as possible, but you will likely have to modify `gvp.data` and `gvp.models` for your specific application, with the existing classes serving as examples.